best air purifier for asthmatic

 Filtration System 3-layer (pre-filter, HEPA filter, activated carbon)

-Pollutant Removal Efficiency Filters up to 99.9% of dust, pollen, smoke, pet dander, VOCs
+Pollutant Removal Efficiency Filters up to 99.9% of dust, pollen, smoke, pet dander, and VOCs

 Particle Filtration Capability Filters particles 700 times smaller than a human hair